FreeVN/DIY-Zwift-Fan-Controller/README.md

 		Solid state relais module
 		RPI 4 (as a Docker host for Node Red, InfluxBD, Grafana, MQTT server, ...)

-Grabs Data from indoor biek trainer and heartrate monitor BLE-devices (Elite Direto & Wahoo Tickr in this case, but doesn't matter)
+Grabs Data from indoor bike trainer and heartrate monitor BLE-devices (Elite Direto & Wahoo Tickr in this case, but doesn't matter)
 Sends it to MQTT -> Node Red -> InfluxDB.

 Node Red handles the fanspeed depending on heartrate an sends it to the ESP32 (MQTT) wich then operates the solid state relais